Guidelines for the Management of Genital Herpes in New Zealand

 Recommended dosage regimen

-Prescribe enough tablets for patients to be able to self-initiate treatment at onset of symptoms.
+Prescribe enough tablets for patients to be able to self-initiate treatment at the onset of symptoms.

 Note: Famciclovir is not subsidised or marketed in New Zealand.